-So many coaches and instructors have told me "eventually you will have to pick a side".
-Every time I hear that it makes me determined to prove I am better than any "normal" lopsided pitcher.
-My father has always said, "you can achieve anything I want, including switch pitching", and "old-school conventional thinking gets you old-school conventional results".
-In fact, I honesty don't understand why more players don't pitch with two arms.
+So many coaches and instructors have told me "eventually you'll have to pick a side".
+Every time I hear that it makes me more determined to prove I am better than any "normal" lopsided pitcher.
+My father has always said, "you can achieve anything you want, including switch-pitching", and he said, "old-school conventional thinking gets you old-school conventional results".
+In fact, I honestly don't understand why more players don't pitch with two arms.

 Each game, ambidextrous pitching has substantial advantages over using just one arm -- not to mention the 2020 new MLB rules limiting pitcher changes to once every 3 batters.